Kronuz/Xapiand/docs/_posts/2019-04-12-xapiand-0-19-3-released.md

 categories: [release]
 ---

-Added support for GCC 7 and GCC 8.
+Added support for GCC 7 and GCC 8 and upgraded xapian-core.

 ### Added